-It’s critical that they have the knowledge, experience and your interests at heart.
+Experts you use should have the right knowledge, experience and your interests at heart.

 But as we’ve seen, just Google the ‘best investment advice; financial planners …’ and you’re swamped with results.
 Often from those best at marketing and search engine optimisation, and who Google chooses to send you based on your search history.
 (Just experiment – search the same keywords on a different computer with someone else – your results will differ.)